Toileting

-In health care, toileting is the act of assisting a dependent patient with his/her elimination needs.
+In health care, toileting is the act of assisting a dependent patient with their elimination needs.

 Methods of toileting

-Depending on a patient's condition, his/her toileting needs may need to be met differently.
+Depending on a patient's condition, their toileting needs may need to be met differently.
 This could be by assisting the patient to walk to a toilet, to a bedside commode chair, onto a bedpan, or to provide a male patient with a urinal.
-A more dependent or incontinent patient may have his/her toileting needs met solely through the use of adult diapers.
+A more dependent or incontinent patient may have their toileting needs met solely through the use of adult diapers.
 Other options are incontinence pads and urinary catheters.

 Ambulatory assistance

 Some patients can walk with assistance from another person, usually a health care worker.
 Aside from the need for this help, they are capable of meeting their own elimination needs.

 Bedpan

 Patients who cannot get out of bed easily but who can control their bladder and bowels are able to request a bedpan.
 The bedpan is placed underneath the patient, who can urinate or defecate as needed.

 Some patients are able to place their own bedpans under themselves, and assistance is required only to empty them after the fact.